Use tbl() to create a SQL query backed by a database. Manipulating this

-results to R. You can see the query with show_query()
+new table in the database.
+You can see the query without executing it with

 Usage